Man City - Newcastle: How to watch, start time, stream, odds, prediction

 Team news

-Newcastle could have Federico Fernandez back but is without Javi Manquillo, Martin Dubravka, and Fabian Schar in addition to Saint-Maximin and Lascelles.
+Newcastle is going back to five at the back for this one, as Federico Fernandez will lead a team without Javi Manquillo, Jonjo Shelvey, and Martin Dubravka in addition to Saint-Maximin and Lascelles.
+Callum Wilson and Jamal Lewis start on the bench.

 Odds and ends (full odds provided by our partner, PointsBet)